juice-shop/pwning-juice-shop/appendix/cheat-detection.md

 | up to 4000 characters               | 4 minutes          | ×#    |
 | etc.              |          |    |

+For the _Score Board_ coding challenge the expected solve time is reduced by 50% if the [Hacking Instructor](../part1/challenges.md#hacking-instructor) is enabled, as there is a _Coding Challenges_ tutorial attached to it.

 ### "Fix It" cheat score calculation

 The cheat score to detect the right fix for an identified vulnerability depends